 “The author’s deft facility with character and her willingness to trust her readers by infusing her stories with just the right degree of contingency mark her as an author to watch.”—Steve W. Beattie, 49th Shelf

 Kelly Ward is a freelance writer and editor whose fiction, poetry, and journalism have appeared in various publications across Canada, including Existere, Matrix Magazine, SubTerrain, Taddle Creek, Word Magazine, and various other literary journals.
+Her story, “A Girl And A Dog On A Friday Night,” was longlisted for the 2017 Journey Prize.
 She lives in Toronto.

 ISBN-13: 9781926639482 Price: $12.95 – special sale price!